aspiringsecurity/Water-ICM/README.md

 Alarm storage using Ethereum.
 Save/delete alarm metadata and image to/from IPFS using NFT.Storage.
 Store the hash returned from IPFS to Ethereum test network using NFT.Storage.
 Provide links to alarms and blockchain transaction details.Alarm Viewer: Add alarms with a single touch.
 Open the Alarm Settings menu from the home page.
 Add an alarm, set the wallpaper or choose an alarm tone.
 You can also delete an existing alarm

+Chainlink VRF: Parametric Insurance Solution for Dams and water supply pipes in crisis region.
+We are utilizing an existing example at chainlink github repo to develop an insurance solution for water management systems like dams and water supply pipes and drinking storage tanks.
+We can also utilize it for water sewage pipes.

 Blockchain Eco-system

 1. Binance: Binance: Binance smart contract implementation onn light client at https://github.com/aspiringsecurity/Water-ICM/tree/main/BSC-Smart-Contract-Implement/Smart-Contract-Implement-Light-Client and Binance audit smart contract implementation for Third Party administrators (TPAs) at